Interleaving by Parts: Join Decompositions of Interleavings and Join-Assemblage of Geodesics: Consequences

 \begin{proof} For $i=1,2$, let $X_i\subset X$ be the underlying set of $P_i$.
 Let us consider the undirected simple graph $G_i=(X_i,E_i)$ derived from $P_i$, where $\{x,y\}\in E_i$ if and only if $x$ and $y$ belong to the same block of $X_i$.
 Note that $P_1\vee P_2$ is the partition of $X_1\cup X_2$ where each block of $P_1\vee P_2$ constitutes a connected component of the graph $G_1\cup G_2=(X_1\cup X_2, E_1\cup E_2)$.
 Therefore, computing $P_1\vee P_2$ is equivalent to computing the connected components of $G_1\cup G_2$.
 One needs $O(|X_1\cup X_2|+|E_1\cup E_2|)$ in time to partition $X_1\cup X_2$ according to the components of $G_1\cup G_2$ \cite[Section 5]{erickson2019algorithms}.
 Since $|X_1\cup X_2|\leq |X|= n$ and $|E_1\cup E_2|\leq \binom{n}{2}$, at worst time $O(n^2)$ will be necessary. \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop:cosheaf computation}] The claim directly follows from Lemma \ref{lem:refinement} and the observation that, in order to compute $\widehat{\theta}$, it suffices to compute $O(\binom{m}{2})=O(m^2)$ different join operations between two (sub)partitions of $X$.
-See Figure \ref{fig:cosheaf computation} for an illustrative example. \end{proof}
+\begin{proof}[Proof of Prop.~\ref{prop:cosheaf computation}] The claim directly follows from Lem.~\ref{lem:refinement} and the observation that, in order to compute $\widehat{\theta}$, it suffices to compute $O(\binom{m}{2})=O(m^2)$ different join operations between two (sub)partitions of $X$.
+See Fig.~\ref{fig:cosheaf computation} (A) for an illustrative example. \end{proof}